jimmoores/quandl4j/README.md

    can be set in the SessionOptions.
 The default is to back off for 1, 5, 20 and then 60 seconds and then give up.
 Custom policies can be put in place by subclassing `RetryPolicy`.
 Some examples are available via factory methods on
    `RetryPolicy`.
+ - Emulated multiset queries (both Tabular and Metadata) now return Quandl codes of the form PROVIDER/CODE rather than PROVIDER.CODE.
+This was only noticed after release.
+If this causes big problems for you, please open a ticket and I will    provide the facility to revert to the old behaviour in a new release.
  - The new retry behaviour means that there are times that would previously have thrown a generic `QuandlRuntimeException` will now return `QuandlFailedRequestException` (which is thrown after receiving multiple
    `QuandlTooManyRequestsException` or `QuandlServiceUnavailableException`).
 Note that previously a bug prevented the